asdvfghg/asdvfghg/README.md

 - Personal Pages: https://jingxiaoliao.github.io (updated recently🔥)
 - Google Scholar: https://scholar.google.com/citations?user=SCHOLAR_ID&user=iGEsvrQAAAAJ

-### 🔥News
-- *2025.08* Our paper “Marginal Contribution Spectral Fusion Network for Remote Hyperspectral Soil Organic Matter Estimation” has been accepted at Remote Sensing!

-- *2025.07*: Our paper “One Neuron Saved Is One Neuron Earned: On Parametric Efficiency of Quadratic Networks “ has been accepted at IEEE Transactions on Pattern Analysis and Machine Intelligence.

-- *2025.03*: Our tutorial proposal “Recently Advancement of Introducing Neural Diversity into Deep Learning “ has been accepted for presentation at the 2025 International Joint Conference on Neural Networks (IJCNN).

 ### 💻 Selected Research Papers with Code

 My full paper list is shown at [my personal homepage](https://jingxiaoliao.github.io).